-The Bucks County Campus will be contacted by the East Falls Department of Public Safety in the event of an emergency and the Spring House Campus will be contacted by Center City Public Safety.
+In the event of an emergency, the Spring House Campus will be contacted by Center City Public Safety.
 Jefferson Public Safety will work with local law enforcement to confirm the threat and take subsequent steps as appropriate.

 TESTING OF JEFFALERT SYSTEM & EVACUATION PROCEDURES